pineappletapped/VideoPlatform/README.md

 sessions last for eight hours and are required for all control panels, but the overlay page itself stays public so it can be embedded in OBS without timing out.

+If Firebase registration isn't available you can log in using the built‑in admin account `ryanadmin` with password `password`.

 ### Optional ATEM bridge

 If you need to control a Blackmagic ATEM switcher, generate and run the Python